 Prior to making Club Thrifty his full-time profession, Greg worked as a licensed funeral director for over 10 years.
-Additionally, he formerly held an insurance license in the State of Indiana for health and life insurance.
+He currently holds a travel insurance producer license in the State of Indiana and was formerly licensed in Indiana to sell health and life insurance.
 Greg graduated with honors from both Minnesota State University, Mankato and Cincinnati College of Mortuary Science where he earned two separate bachelor’s degrees.

 Holly Johnson, Co-Founder

 Holly Johnson is a financial expert and award-winning writer who is obsessed with frugality, budgeting, and travel.
 She is recognized as one of the top credit card experts in the field and is the co-founder of her own website, Club Thrifty, where she teaches people how to spend less and travel more.